fChristenson/My-life-as-a-programmer/README.md

 ### Comments

+> Is the security of an application always added at the late stage of development, almost as an afterthought ?

+> Is it ok to say my weakness in an interview is that I used to work in a company that uses JSP, Knockout, Mootools on a daily basis.
+I tried to explain to my project manager the value of spending more time on incrementally upgrading components to ES6+ and React, because it helps new developers who recently joined our projects to get productive faster, and how certain scenarios like updating the state of a component dynamically is much much easier with React instead of the old tools.
+But I understand the need for a business to make money, and fixing bugs takes priority.
+It frustrates me to no end, but it is something that I am learning to deal with.

+> Fredrick, how do you deal with an emotional vampyrer at work?
+(As a software developer)

 > @Fredrik Christenson maybe you could walk us through your carrier and some stories on those jobs.
 Maybe your current goals and previous failures...

 > How do you do unit testing if the bulk of your business logic is in database stored procedures?